Classification of Fermi-LAT sources with deep learning using energy and time spectra: Method

 We choose PSR as the positive class since we want to further differentiate between the pulsar subclasses MSP and YNG.
 For the MSP vs.\ YNG classification we arbitrarily refer to MSP as the positive class.

-The accuracy is calculated at the decision boundary that gives the highest accuracy on the training set.
-The decision boundary refers to the threshold in the positive class score necessary for a source to be labelled as belonging to the positive class.
-The F1 score is the harmonic mean of precision (the ratio of correct PSR classifications to all PSR classifications, i.e.\ TP/(TP+FP)) and recall (the ratio of correct PSR classifications to all actual PSR, i.e.\ TP/(TP+FN)) at the same decision boundary.
+The confusion matrix and threshold dependent metrics are calculated at the decision boundary that gives the highest accuracy on the training set.
+The decision boundary refers to the threshold in the positive class score necessary for a source to be labelled as belonging to this class.
+The F1 score is the harmonic mean of precision (the ratio of correct to all PSR classifications, i.e.\ TP/(TP+FP)) and recall (the ratio of correct PSR classifications to all actual PSR, i.e.\ TP/(TP+FN)) at the same decision boundary.
 The ``equal accuracy" measure is given by the accuracy of the classifier when operating at the decision boundary that gives the most similar accuracy in both classes on the training set.
 By scanning over all possible decision boundaries of the classifier, one can construct the ROC curve.
 Here, the ROC curve corresponds to the PSR efficiency (true positive rate) as a function of the AGN efficiency (false positive rate).
-We recall that the area under the ROC curve (AUC) is bound between zero and one.
+We recall that the area under the ROC curve (AUC) is bound to be between zero and one.
 A perfect classifier would have an AUC value of one, while a random classifier would correspond to an AUC value of 0.5.
 AUC values below 0.5 indicate that the classifier is switching the classes.
 An AUC value of zero corresponds to a classifier that inverts all labels.